U.S. fights AT&T deal by citing Time Warner's clout with cable companies

 By Diane Bartz

-WASHINGTON (Reuters) - The Justice Department, seeking to stop AT&T Inc's <T.N> deal to purchase Time Warner Inc <TWX.N>, sought on Monday to show how often Time Warner subsidiary Turner would threaten to cut off cable companies to win concessions during contract negotiations.
+WASHINGTON (Reuters) - The Justice Department, seeking to stop AT&T Inc's deal to purchase Time Warner Inc, sought on Monday to show how often Time Warner subsidiary Turner would threaten to cut off cable companies to win concessions during contract negotiations.

 The Justice Department has asked Judge Richard Leon, who is hearing the testimony, to order the companies to abandon the $85 billion deal on the grounds that it is illegal under antitrust law.